-Machu Picchu (meaning “Old mountain” in Quechua) – is an Inca citadel built in the 15th century and abandoned just after 30 years after people started living there.
-Machu Picchu was unknown to the outside world until 1911, which is the reason why it is preserved so well.
-This mysterious place has truly given us many riddles to solve and many discoveries about this civilization!
+Machu Picchu (meaning “Old mountain” in Quechua) – is an Inca citadel built in the 15th century and abandoned just 30 years later after people started living there.
+Machu Picchu was unknown to the outside world until 1911, which is the reason it is so well preserved.
+This mysterious place has truly given us many riddles to solve and many discoveries about its civilization!

 So, your dream is to go to Machu Picchu and you are wondering how much will it cost you?

-I have made the trip independently and carefully wrote down all the costs for you.
+I have taken the tripon my own and carefully wrote down all the costs for you.

-Your costs will add up from 3 main sources –
+Your total Machu Picchu excursion cost will add up from 3 main sources –

 - Transportation to Machu Picchu

 - Accommodation in Aguas Calientes and Cusco.

 Let’s talk about each of them in more detail:

 Machu Picchu is a UNESCO world heritage site and the most popular place to visit in Peru, thus, the entrance to the site is obviously not free and only 2,500 people per day are allowed to visit.